p3rr0x/Blog/README.md

 ```

 ## Code execution in renderer process
-First, we obtain a way to hijack the execution target of a function, this allows us to redirect code execution to an arbitrary address.
-This can be obtained by getting the Imported_function_target address of a WebAssembly module.
+First, we obtain a way to hijack the target address of a function, this allows us to redirect code execution to an arbitrary address.
+It can be obtained by getting the Imported_function_target address of a WebAssembly module.
 ![image](https://github.com/user-attachments/assets/447944c9-4d32-4d47-9b5d-3d7908867bb3)

 Inspect the memory address of the WebAssembly module, imported_function_target  is located at offset 0x30 (this differs depending on v8 version)